Group Leader: James I

-If you would like to be an active participant in the Astronomy group, please contact the leader via the button above.
+If you would like more details or to be to be an active participant in the group, please contact the leader via the email above.

 Astronomy is the study of celestial objects (such as stars, planets, comets, and galaxies) and phenomena that originate outside the Earth’s atmosphere.